 Women studying information security may apply for consideration to receive the scholarship for their third or fourth year of undergraduate studies, or for a Masters’ program.
 To be eligible, you must be accepted at or enrolled in a US campus of a US university.
 Preference is given to US citizens and permanent residents.
 More details under FAQ.

-Currently the SWSIS application is open.
-Applications close February 29, 2016!
+Currently the SWSIS application is closed.
+Please check back December 15, 2016!

 For the SWSIS Application, applicants must provide: